Skip to main content

 The Undergraduate Program

-In addition to providing an integrated program for students desiring a theatre or dance major, the curriculum provides a sequence of courses to fulfill the fine arts and/or humanities requirements for Muir College; courses fulfilling Warren College’s program of concentration requirements; courses to fulfill Revelle, Thurgood Marshall, and Eleanor Roosevelt Colleges’ fine arts requirements; public speaking courses to fulfill requirements in the Schools of Engineering and Pharmacy; and elective courses for the general student desiring experience in theatre or dance.
+In addition to providing a program for students desiring a theatre or dance major that focuses on interdisciplinarity and collaboration, the curriculum provides a sequence of courses to fulfill specific requirements of various colleges: the fine arts and/or humanities requirements for Muir College; courses fulfilling Warren College’s program of concentration requirements; courses to fulfill Revelle, Thurgood Marshall, and Eleanor Roosevelt Colleges’ fine arts requirements; courses fulfilling Sixth College’s art-making and experiential learning requirements; courses to fulfill the arts requirement and high-impact requirement of Seventh College; courses fulfilling Eighth College’s arts requirement; public speaking courses to fulfill requirements in the Jacobs School of Engineering and Skaggs School of Pharmacy and Pharmaceutical Sciences; and elective courses for the general student desiring experience in theatre or dance.

 Any student who has been accepted to the University of California San Diego is eligible to declare theatre or dance as a major, double major, or minor.
 Auditions are not required.
 Continuing UC San Diego students who are changing their major to theatre or dance must file a Change of Major form with the UC San Diego Registrar’s Office.